 B2B writing, or business-to-business writing, is content created by one business for another business.
-This is in comparison to B2C writing, or business-to-consumer writing, where businesses are writing, or creating copy for consumers.
+This is in comparison to B2C writing, or business-to-consumer writing, where businesses are writing for consumers.

 When a business has a need to purchase a product or service, it’s understandably going to be a much larger investment than if you or I as a consumer needs to buy something, right?
 Think software to power an entire business, or an entire digital marketing agency to improve sales.

 As a result, there are many people involved in the decision, the decision process itself could take months even years, and there is a lot of legwork involved in integrating said software or onboarding said agency, etc.